rrd108/vue-mess-detector/README.md

 # Vue Mess Detector

-A static code analysis tool for detecting code smells and best practice violations in Vue.js and Nuxt.js projects.
+A comprehensive code analysis and quality assessment tool that provides actionable insights into code health, helping developers identify and resolve potential issues in Vue.js and Nuxt.js projects.

 ## 👥 Core Team